Mopriestt/red_black_tree_collection/README.md

 **Ordering**: The Red-Black Tree Set and Map maintain a balanced structure, ensuring that elements are ordered efficiently within the collection.

-**Performance**: The Red-Black Tree implementation outperforms Dart's `SplayTreeMap` and `SplayTreeSet` in terms of search, insertion, and deletion operations.
+**Performance**: The Red-Black Tree implementation outperforms Dart's `SplayTreeMap` and `SplayTreeSet` in terms of search, insertion, and deletion operations by ~100%.

-**Additional Functionality**: This library provides efficient implementation of binary searching based on keys:
+**Additional Functionality**: This library provides efficient implementation of binary searching on keys:
  - `firstAfter` and `lastBefore` on RBTreeSet.
  - `firstKeyAfter` and `lastKeyBefore` on RBTreeMap.